People in the Lab

 Neuroscience Ph.D.
 Student

-Emmie is a rising 3rd year Ph.D. student in the Neuroscience Graduate Program at Emory.
+Emmie is a Ph.D. student in the Neuroscience Graduate Program at Emory.
 She previously ran large clinical trials for Alzheimer's disease (AD) and researched in vivo biomarkers in AD patients using PET imaging.
 In her graduate research, she is now investigating mechanisms of cellular dysfunction in early-stage Alzheimer's disease, with a focus on the relationship between circuit hyperexcitability and the development of tau pathology.
 Outside of the lab, Emmie enjoys running, weightlifting, and working with the graduate student-worker union.

 Anna Eaton

-Undergraduate Research Assistant
+former Undergraduate Research Assistant

 Anna is an undergraduate student in The Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory.
 She has been with the Rowan Lab for a year now, and is interested in furthering her understanding of neuroscience applications in biomedical engineering.
 Outside of research, Anna enjoys painting, weightlifting, running, reading, and has previously held a Co-Op position with Avanos Medical.